 6. Responsibility and Indemnification

 6.1.
 Participants are solely responsible for the originality of their concept and should ensure that they have not copied or stolen their concept/s from a third party/parties.

-Participants shall fully indemnify Dialog against any claims demands and /or actions brought by third parties in relation to their submitted concepts and/or any losses incurred by Dialog in relation to the same.
+Participants shall fully indemnify Dialog against any claims demands and /or actions brought by third parties in relation to their submitted concepts and/or any losses incurred by Dialog in relation to the same

 6.2.
 In the event of a dispute around the originality of a submission, Dialog reserves the right to disqualify the submission from the Competition.